BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 ## Per machine configuration

-- setup the registry to support "preview as perceived type text" for additional file types
+- NOTE: Powertoys superseededs this as of 8/30/2023 setup the registry to support "preview as perceived type text" for additional file types

   - Set-PerceivedTypeInRegistryForPreviewPane from module
   - C:\Dropbox\whertzing\GitHub\ATAP.Utilities\src\ATAP.Utilities.Powershell\public\Set-PerceivedTypeInRegistryForPreviewPane.ps1